 Remove any loose putty and and clean out the area exposed.
 This might be damp and if so should be left to dry out.

 Scrape out any loose rotten wood and leave the sash window exposed in the air for a couple of days (hopefully it doesn’t rain!), this will dry it out some more for you.
 After a couple of days has passed you can now apply some wet rot hardener to the exposed rotten areas.
 The wet rot hardener does exactly what it says on the tin – it makes the wet rod hard.
 If its hardened you can fill it, if its filled without the wet rot hardener then the filler won’t bond with the old rotten wood, the rain will get in again and just make matters worse!

 Once the priming has been completed and left to dry, usually over night, you can then start undercoating.
-For these sash windows in the picture above we used one coat of an oil based undercoat followed by two coats of an oil based eggshell, in this case it was Sandtext exterior eggshell that was used.
+For this sash window we used two coats of an oil based undercoat followed by one coats of an oil based gloss, in this case it was Sikkens Rubbol Satura.

 This is one of our Master Painters preparing & finishing a sash window

 The actual painting is the easy part!
 Before you paint you’ll need to remove sash ring hooks, fasteners etc.

 Once this is done push the bottom sash up to the top and pull the top sash down to the bottom.
 This will allow you to pain the top of the bottom sash.
 You can follow the sequence in these pictures.